-5. Do hospitals affiliated with your medical school have accessible educational materials for patients about environmental health exposures?
+4. Do hospitals affiliated with your medical school have accessible educational materials for patients about environmental health exposures?
 2 Yes, all affiliated hospitals have accessible educational materials for patients.
 1 Some affiliated hospitals have accessible educational materials for patients.
 0 No affiliated medical centers have accessible educational materials for patients.
-Score explanation: Posters at RUH on impacts of air pollution, Gloucester Hospital notice board, press release from NBT & UHWB when they declared a climate emergency No obvious patient information on the websites of the affiliated hospitals.
+Score explanation: No educational materials are available for patients to our knowledge.

-6. Do hospitals affiliated with your medical school have accessible educational materials for patients about climate change and health impacts?
+5. Do hospitals affiliated with your medical school have accessible educational materials for patients about climate change and health impacts?
 2 Yes, all affiliated hospitals have accessible educational materials for patients.
 1 Some affiliated hospitals have accessible educational materials for patients.
 0 No affiliated hospitals have accessible educational materials for patients.

-Score explanation: Posters at RUH on impacts of air pollution, Gloucester Hospital notice board, press release from NBT & UHWB when they declared a climate emergency

-No obvious patient information found on any of the affiliated hospitals' websites.
+Score explanation: No accessible educational materials to our knowledge.

+Section Total (0 out of 12) ----------------------------- --